Submissions

 • General

-Manuscripts should be sent to the general editor: Dr. Gerardo Ceballos, and/or to the editorial assistant: M. en C. Yolanda Domínguez, e-mail: revmexmasto@iecologia.unam.mx
+Manuscripts should be sent to the general editor: Dr. Gerardo Ceballos, and/or to the editorial assistant: M. en C. Yolanda Domínguez, e-mail: revmexmasto@iecologia.unam.mx or upload them to the journal platform.

 • Preparation